thalesgomest/parrots-card-game/README.md

 ## Project Description
-<p align="justify">This was my second JavaScript project implementing in the Driven Education bootcamp, where HTML is dynamically fed with JS.
+<p align="justify">This was my second JavaScript project implemented in the Driven Education bootcamp, where HTML is dynamically fed with JS.
 It was the implementation of the Parrot Card Game, a themed memory game with randomness, effects and transition, responsiveness and dancing parrots!</p>

 ### Status
 ![status-finished](https://user-images.githubusercontent.com/97575616/152926720-d042178b-24c0-4d6b-94fb-0ccbd3c082cc.svg)